Ueno Zoo Monorail: History

 The number of cars in Japan rose since the end of World War II, which caused heavy traffic congestions around Tokyo.
 Trams and bus routes operated by Tokyo Metropolitan Bureau of Transportation suffered from delays and loss of passengers caused by traffic congestions.
 The subway network in Tokyo was in construction from pre-war, and the Bureau of Transportation was also building their own subway line in 1958, but subways were expensive to build.
 Monorails were considered as the alternative to other transportation methods such as buses and subways, and Ueno Zoo was selected as the site for the monorail line.
 Monorails were in development at the time, and the Bureau of Transportation worked with Toshiba and Nippon Sharyo to develop a new method.
 The method was similar to the Wuppertal Schwebebahn, although it used rubber tires instead.
 This monorail was called "Ueno-style."

-Permit to operate the line was given on June 22, 1957, by the Ministry of Land, Infrastructure, Transport and Tourism, and the line opened on December 27 of that year.
+Permit to operate the line was given on June 22, 1957, by the Ministry of Transport, and the line opened on December 27 of that year.
 However, the Bureau of Transportation planned to close the line in 1980 due to financial difficulties and aging of equipments.
 This plan was stopped in 1983 after a safety check due to requests for the line to be kept in operation.

 On January 23, 2019, the Bureau of Transportation announced that the line will be suspended due to aging of the rolling stocks introduced in 2001.
 The line was suspended on November of that year.
 The Bureau of Transportation was initially willing to maintain the line, but decided to permanently close the line in 2023.

-The rails and pylons were removed autumn 2025.